- Trip Summary

 There will be a scientist on board who will be dropping ‘floaters’ and ‘drifters’ into the ocean and to collect data for research on weather observations and on global warming.
 A fascinating way to gain some new knowledge while relaxing and sailing this great route.

-This exciting 67 day voyage covers 4,900 nautical miles is made up of three sailing legs.
-You can choose to do the whole voyage or any number of the shorter voyage legs which are 24, 30 and 14 days each.
+This exciting 74 day epic sailing voyage is split into two legs covering over 5,000 nautical miles.
+You can choose to do the whole voyage or any number of the shorter voyage legs which are 54 and 20 days each.

-- The second leg will be from Ascension Island to Horta, Azores and includes the Equator Crossing (30 days).
+- The first leg from Cape Town to Horta, Azores and includes the Equator Crossing (54 days).

-- The final leg to France is from Horta, Azores to Brest, France (14 days).
+- The final leg to Norway from Horta, Azores (20 days).

 Participants join as Voyage Crew and get involved in all elements of running this traditional Dutch tall ship.
 No previous experience is needed but passion for adventure is essential.